The Pituitary Gland

 There are three categories of problematic conditions arising from these tumors:

 - Hyposecretion.
-Insufficient levels of any hormone in the body may be a result of a large pituitary tumor which puts direct pressure on the gland, which interferes the gland’s ability to produce the standard level of hormones.
-This can also result from surgery or radiation of a tumor
+Insufficient levels of any hormone in the body may be a result of a large pituitary tumor which puts direct pressure on the gland, which interferes with the gland’s ability to produce the standard level of hormones.
+This can also result from surgery or radiation of a tumor.

 As the tumor enlarges and continues to pressure the pituitary, this can result in the previously mentioned symptoms.

 In addition to tumors, other causes of injury to the pituitary gland are particular types of medications and traumatic injury to the brain which can result in bleeding inside the brain close to the pituitary.

 Also, the pituitary can suffer damage from infections: tuberculosis, sarcoidosis (an inflammatory affliction that affects many organs in the body, usually the lungs) congenital and genetic origins and ischemia (restriction of blood supply to tissues, resulting in a shortage of oxygen or glucose necessary to keep the cells of the tissues alive).